declann/calculang-some-covid-modelling/README.md

 I should be pruning, but ideally not manually.

 Daily updates: Setup Flat action to run every day, also setup compilation action to run afterwards.
 (Currently no use to calculang models to just update the raw data, without reflecting in the bundles!)
+Also make the date bounds in scripts dynamic!